THE SFA CLEAN FIBRE PROCESSING STANDARD

 WHAT IS THE SFA CLEAN FIBRE PROCESSING STANDARD

 The Clean Fibre Processing Standard has been developed for ‘first stage’ processing plants that scour (wash) and dehair raw cashmere.
 The requirements are focused on the reduction and elimination of harmful chemicals such as APEOs, efficient use of energy and water, and ensuring safe and fair working environments.
+View the latest version of the SFA Standards and related documents on our Resources page.

 The standard can be applied to processing plants that sort, prepare, scour and/or dehair cashmere fibre along with the environmental, social and supply chain elements of the business that run alongside these operations.
 It is split into different units for each of these processes, and processing plants must achieve compliance in all units that are relevant to its function.